Moddable-OpenSource/moddable/documentation/tools/tools.md

 <a id="xsdb"></a>
 ## xsdb

-xsdb is a command line JavaScript debugger modeled on the venerable [gdb](https://en.wikipedia.org/wiki/GNU_Debugger). xsdb complements the Moddable SDK's [xsbug GUI debugger](./xs/xsbug.md). xsdb works with JavaScript running on embedded devices and in the Moddable SDK simulator.
+xsdb is a command-line JavaScript debugger modeled on the venerable [gdb](https://en.wikipedia.org/wiki/GNU_Debugger). xsdb complements the Moddable SDK's [xsbug GUI debugger](./xs/xsbug.md). xsdb works with JavaScript running on embedded devices and in the Moddable SDK simulator.

 xsdb is designed for three audiences: